OpenNews/srccon-work/facilitator_guide.md

 As a facilitator, there are a couple ways you can really support the people in your room:

 * Be a mindful and inclusive leader.
-There are some [simple things you can do](#tips-inclusivity) to help all your attendees feel able to participate, and make the experience better for everyone in the room.
+There are some [simple things you can do](#tips-inclusivity) to help all your attendees feel able to participate and make the experience better for everyone in the room.
 * Help your attendees prepare before they get there.
 Many (but not all!) of the attendees check out the schedule and plan what to attend in advance, so your session description is an important preparation resource.
 Be clear about what attendees will do in your session and what they’ll walk away with.
 If they should do any prep (like reading or bringing examples of their own work), let them know, but be ready for folks to join you last-minute as well.
 If you could use additional resources, let _us_ know and we’ll get you what you need.

 <span id="what-materials"></span>